Refrigerated Container Defrost Importance

 - When you first plug in your container, the defrost might run every 3 hours.
 This is normal.

 - We stock Carrier and Thermo-King machines that come with user-friendly controllers.
-(See Images Below) These machines have an option to run a defrost cycle on a schedule, every 6, 9, 12, or 24 hours.
+(See Images Below) These machines can run a defrost cycle on a schedule every 6, 9, 12, or 24 hours.
+You must go to the controller to change this; units are set on Auto Defrost as that is a factory default.

 - You may also run a defrost cycle manually with just the press of a button on the control panel.